6 week programme in Thailand

 If you are close to meeting or you have met the English condition for your degree, this very intensive course can top up your language proficiency and raise your awareness of the way you will be expected to study in English.

-The course starting in October 2020 will take place in classrooms at the Brit Language Centre and is not an online programme.
+The course will take place in classrooms at the Brit Language Centre and is not an online programme.

 Dates and fees